the-t-in-rtf/fluid-json-schema/docs/parser.md

 ## `{parser}.dereferenceSchema(schemaPath, schemaKey)`

- * `schemaPath {String}`:  A path or URI to the directory or base URL where the schema can be found.
+ * `schemaPath {String}`:  A path (server side )or URI (client side) to the directory or base URL where the schema can be found.
+Will be combined with `schemaKey` to construct the full location of the schema.
  * `schemaKey {String}`: The filename of the schema relative to `schemaPath`.
  * Returns: A `promise` that will be satisfied when the parser finishes its work.
 The promise itself does not return any value.